 - Pain and suffering: These damages will pay you for the physical pain you suffered as a result of the collision.
 This can also include compensation for emotional or psychological suffering, such as post-traumatic stress disorder (PTSD).

 - Loss of consortium: These damages are designed to compensate you for the loss of your partner’s physical companionship, including sexual intimacy.
 If your relationship is impacted by your injuries, you may be able to recover these damages.

 - Loss of enjoyment of life: A collision can alter the course of your life in major ways.
 The harm you’ve endured can make it more challenging or impossible to live your life as you always have.
 If you’re unable to conduct yourself as you did before the crash, including any hobbies you used to enjoy but no longer can, you may be able to recover these damages.

 What to Do After a Car Accident

-If you are involved in a car accident, there are several steps you should take immediately, as well as in the hours, days, and weeks after the crash:
+If you are involved in a car accident in South Dakota, there are several steps you should take immediately, as well as in the hours, days, and weeks after the crash: